Skip to main content

 Cultivating the 3Cs

-Although considered by some as a personality trait, hardiness can be learned.
-In fact, research suggests that hardiness develops in individuals who are encouraged by people around them to turn adversities into opportunities and observe this happening first-hand (Maddi, 2002).
+Although some consider it a personality trait, hardiness can be learned.
+In fact, research suggests that hardiness develops in individuals who are encouraged by those around them to turn adversity into opportunity and observe this firsthand (Maddi, 2002).
 Several studies have shown that hardiness is a buffer against illness, job dissatisfaction, and low well-being (Richards, 2017).
 Moreover, hardiness interventions have been shown to curb burnout, especially in health care workers (Henderson, 2015).
 Use the following techniques to improve the 3Cs of hardiness:

 Commitment: